Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 # Rainfall Variability and Its Effect on Maize Yield in Zambia (1986-2013)

 This analysis examines how seasonal rainfall influences maize yield across ten provinces of Zambia.
-The analysis includes Muchinga province, which was previously excluded due to data limitations but now has sufficient yield data for inclusion.
+The analysis includes Muchinga province, which was formed in 2011 and has limited data.

 ## Table of Contents
 - [Research Questions](#research-questions)